 Clove oil also shows promise in helping to fight athlete’s foot infections.10

 If you have a problem caused by a fungus, you might also want to consider trying a popular herb known as goldenseal.
-This herb contains a compound known as berberine, which, according to research, has potent antifungal properties.11
+This herb contains a compound known as berberine, which, according to research, has potent antifungal properties, making this another one of the antifungal herbs.11

 Oregano Leaf Oil